vxakula/SiteMole/README.md

 ## Disclaimer

 **Use this tool for ethical and lawful purposes only.
-The author takes no responsibility for any misuse or illegal activities carried out using WebXScan.**
+The author takes no responsibility for any misuse or illegal activities carried out using SiteMole.**